-This went on for two years until I reached out to J.D.
-Roth, and asked him for advice on how I could improve.
-After all, he’d started Get Rich Slowly, turning it into a wildly popular site that he eventually sold for a lot of money.
+And that went on for a couple years until I reached out to J.D.
+Roth and asked him for advice on how I could improve.
+After all, he started the website Get Rich Slowly, turning it into a wildly popular site he eventually sold for a lot of money.

 He must know a thing or two about success, right?
-He did, but I only half-listened to what he said.
+He did, but I only half-listened to him.

-After reviewing my site, he told me he didn’t know my real name.
+After reviewing my site, he emailed me back saying he didn’t know my real name.
 He didn’t know what I looked like.
 He didn’t know where I lived.
 He didn’t know anything about me.
 Hmm.

-And if I wanted an opportunity to be successful then I needed to be more vulnerable.
+And if I wanted to be successful I needed to be more vulnerable.
 To open up and share personal stories, the good and the bad, because that’s how people connect with one another.
+Through stories.

 So, I added my first name to the site, and a picture on my about page.

-I didn’t want to do it, but deep down I knew if I really wanted to help people with their money, if I really wanted to help them get the life they wanted, then it was on me to do big scary things.
+I didn’t really want her to, but deep down I knew if I really wanted to help people with their personal finances, if I really wanted to help them get the life they wanted, then I had to do big scary things.

-The article went up, even beating out Tony Robbins that day.
-(I still love you Tony.)
+The article went up even beating out Tony Robbins (I still love you Tony).

-It’s one thing to put yourself out there semi-anonymously on your own site, but it’s another to be featured on a major news site that’s read by millions and millions of people.
+I learned that it’s one thing to put yourself out there semi-anonymously on your own site and it’s a completely different thing to be featured on a major news site read by millions and millions of people.

-You’d think I’d feel like I was on top of the world, right?
-No, it didn’t feel good at all.
-I felt sick.
-I felt shame.
-I felt unworthy.
+You would think I’d feel like I was on top of the world, right?
+But no, it didn’t feel good at all.
+In fact, I felt sick almost like I was ashamed or unworthy.

-And that was the reason why I was hiding behind Mr. Everyday Dollar, because those are the feelings you get from being vulnerable, and they suck.
+And that was the reason I was hiding behind the name Mr. Everyday Dollar, because those are the feelings you get from being vulnerable, and they suck.

-Shortly after this, Paul Sullivan from The New York Times reached out to me because he was doing a story on people who’d become wealthy.
-I jumped at this opportunity, because who turns down a blurb in The Times?
+Shortly after this Paul Sullivan from the New York Times reached out to me because he was doing a story on people who became wealthy.
+And I jumped at this opportunity because who turns down getting a blurb in the Times?

-Again, I felt sick to my stomach.
-Even worse this time.
-But now I knew why, because I’d discovered Brene Brown and the vulnerability hangover.
+I felt sick, even worse this time.
+But now I knew why because I discovered Brene Brown and her ideas around vulnerability hangovers.

-This time though, people started to thank me.
+And after the Times article people started thanking me.
 They thanked me for being open.
 For being honest.
 For sharing my story.
 I realized they were thanking me for being vulnerable.
-And right then, what J.D.
-Roth had told me a year earlier finally clicked.
+And what J.D.
+Roth told me a year earlier finally clicked.

 “The more vulnerable I am, the more successful I’ll be.”